11ty/eleventy-base-blog/src/posts/2012/ubuntu-on-windows-7.md

 ---
-pageTitle: Using Google to install Ubuntu on a separate hard disk without touching Windows 7
+title: Using Google to install Ubuntu on a separate hard disk without touching Windows 7
 date: 2012-02-29
 tags: web
 ---